-MSCs are multipotent elements, able to differentiate into different lineages, being also easily expanded for clinical practice[107].
-Bone marrow is a mesenchymal specialized connective tissue composed of progenitor cells which can undergo adipogenic, osteogenic, chondrogenic and myogenic differentiation[108].
-Thus, bone represents a microenvironment, a stem cells niche, in which hematopoietic stem cells (HSCs) can maintain their undifferentiated state and participate in hematopoiesis when exposed to different stimuli[109].
-Hematopoiesis is a complex process, in which HSCs with their asymmetric division, become progenitor blood and bone marrow cells, as erythrocytes, lymphocytes and monocytes[110].
-HSC self-renew potential is regulated by different signaling pathways.
-Among them, physiological Notch signaling is required for bone formation, also regulating HSC microenvironment and cell fate decisions, while being associated with tumorigenic potential and leukemia when dysregulated[111].
+MSCs are multipotent cells that are able to differentiate into different lineages, and they can also be easily expanded for clinical practice[107].
+Bone marrow is a mesenchymal specialized connective tissue composed of progenitor cells that can undergo adipogenic, osteogenic, chondrogenic and myogenic differentiation[108].
+Thus, bone represents a microenvironment in which hematopoietic stem cells (HSCs) can maintain their undifferentiated state and participate in hematopoiesis when exposed to different stimuli[109].
+Hematopoiesis is a complex process, during which HSCs undergo asymmetric division to become progenitor blood and bone marrow cells, as erythrocytes, lymphocytes and monocytes[110].
+HSC self-renewal potential is regulated by different signaling pathways.
+Among them, physiological Notch signaling is required for bone formation, regulates the HSC microenvironment and cell fate decisions, and is also associated with tumorigenic potential and leukemia when dysregulated[111].
 Moreover, the crosstalk between Notch and Wnt signaling is crucial for tissue development and turnover[112].
-Wnt/β-catenin signal is essential for HSC growth and homeostasis in vitro as in vivo, and its inhibition causes cell growth arrest, with a related decline in self-renewal potential of stem cells.
-On the other hand, activation of Wnt patterning increases the expression of Notch and supports self-renewal potential of progenitor cells from different tissue, suppressing differentiation[113,114].
-Alterations in signaling pathways and normal microenvironment play a crucial role in the development of hematopoietic diseases, as chronic and acute myeloid leukemia[115].
-HSCs are employed as therapeutic tools in stem cells transplantations[116], due to their immunomodulatory properties, secretion of growth factors and regeneration of injured tissues, especially in patients refractory to conventional chemotherapy[117].
-Autologous transplantations in particular, is used in case of leukemia, lymphomas, multiple myeloma and other hematological malignancies[118].
-There are several retrospective studies in which patients were monitored after 10-12 years from the transplant, to evaluate survival and transplant-related mortality[119-121].
-HSCs transplantation was shown to be effective in counteracting the progression of the disease, notably at the early stages of disease[122].
+Wnt/β-catenin signal is essential for HSC growth and homeostasis in vitro and in vivo, and its inhibition causes cell growth arrest with a related decline in self-renewal potential of stem cells.
+On the other hand, activation of Wnt patterning increases Notch expression and supports the self-renewal potential of progenitor cells from different tissues, suppressing differentiation[113,114].
+Alterations in signaling pathways and normal microenvironment play a crucial role in the development of hematopoietic diseases, such as chronic and acute myeloid leukemia[115].
+HSCs are employed as therapeutic tools in stem cell transplantations[116] due to their immunomodulatory properties, secretion of growth factors and regeneration of injured tissues, especially in patients refractory to conventional chemotherapy[117].
+Autologous transplantations are used in leukemia, lymphomas, multiple myeloma and other hematological malignancies[118].
+There are several retrospective studies in which patients were monitored after 10-12 years from the transplant to evaluate survival and transplant-related mortality[119-121].
+HSC transplantation was shown to be effective in counteracting the progression of the disease, notably at the early stages of disease[122].

 MSC TRANSPLANTATION FOR AMYOTROPHIC LATERAL SCLEROSIS